 CONCLUSION: Our results suggest that the prevalence of HGD and EAC has significantly increased over the past 25 years despite a decrease in BE length during the same period.
 This rise parallels an increase in the detection of visible lesions, suggesting that a careful examination at the index examination is crucial.

 Desai, Madhav; Lieberman, David A; Kennedy, Kevin F; Hamade, Nour; Thota, Prashanthi; Parasa, Sravanthi; Gorrepati, Venkat Subhash; Bansal, Ajay; Gupta, Neil; Gaddam, Srinivas; Young, Patrick E; Mathur, Sharad; Moawad, Fouad J; Cash, Brooks D; Sampliner, Richard; Vargo, John J; Falk, Gary W; and Sharma, Prateek, "Increasing prevalence of high-grade dysplasia and adenocarcinoma on index endoscopy in Barrett's esophagus over the past 2 decades: data from a multicenter U.S. consortium."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 765.